Algorithmic Forecasting of Extreme Heat Waves: A Replication Study in Phoenix, Arizona

-Despite great differences in climate and topography, Figure~\ref{fig:pdpforecasts} for the PNW and Figure~\ref{fig:pdpphoenix} for the greater Phoenix area have their smoothers showing much the same S-Shaped relationship for atmospheric temperature at an altitude of 8.
-Both relationships begin flat for the lowest values before the slope turns positive, and end flat at the highest values.
+Despite the histogram differences just described and great differences in climate and topography, the partial dependence plots in Figure~\ref{fig:pdpforecasts} for the PNW and for Figure~\ref{fig:pdpphoenix} for the greater Phoenix area have smoothers showing much the same S-shaped relationship between the fitted probabilities and atmospheric temperature at an altitude of 8.\footnote { As before, the vertical variation in the plots is visually attenuated. } Both relationships begin flat for their lowest values before their slopes turns positive, and end flat at the highest values.
 The Phoenix relationship is shifted a bit to the right in response to its higher temperatures.
 It also somewhat less smooth because of data that are more sparse.

 Comparing the PNW and Phoenix smooths for tropopause height, both start out flat before turning positive.
 For the PNW, the overall pattern is roughly linear and positive thereafter.
-For the greater phoenix area, the relationship turns negative at around 15,500 meters.
+For the greater Phoenix area, the relationship smoother turns negative at around 15,500 meters, and the tropopause heights start as somewhat higher values.

-For the water vapor mixing ratio, neither the smoother for the PNW nor for the greater Phoenix area show easily interpreted relationships.
-This helps explain why in both geographical settings, the water vapor mix contributes little to the fit.
+For the water vapor mixing ratio at altitude 8, neither the smoother for the PNW nor for the greater Phoenix area show easily interpreted relationships.
+This helps explain why in both geographical settings, the water vapor mix by itself contributes relatively little to the fit.
 The good news is that it seems not to be needed.

-In both settings the fit is excellent, and the two variables largely responsible have somewhat similar relationships with the presence of an extreme heat wave.
-Finally, we again employed nested conformal prediction sets.
-As before, forecasts were very precise (i.e., one outcome class chosen) even with coverage probabilities of .90.
+The apparent contradiction between the predictor comparative histograms and the partial dependence plots is perhaps explained by the difference between marginal and conditional distributions.
+The partial dependence plots are conditioned so that adjustments are made for the dependence between the three predictors.
+For example, in the Phoenix data, the correlation between temperature at level 8 and tropopause height is .83.

+Despite the excellent classification accuracy, one might wonder if there remain dependencies in the Phoenix analysis.
+Given the spatial nature of the data, there could remain spatial dependence between grid cells implying relationships not yet addressed.
+Classifier residuals were computed.
+The spatial correlogram R procedure \emph{gstat}, authored and maintained by Edzer Pebesma, was applied.
+Figure~\ref{fig:spatial} shows the result.
+The correlogram shows that the measure of association, here Moran's I, fluctuates around 0.0 and is not systematically related to the distance between spatial residuals.\footnote { The residuals can in principle range between $\pm 1.0$.
+The discrete unit for the plot is .01.
+The horizontal axis is in distance multiples of .01. } After a Bonferroni correction for multiple testing, for none of the associations is the null hypothesis of no association rejected.
+The nominal critical values was .05.